Über uns

 WHAT IS MENA DS?

 Alongside anthropogenic climate change and global population growth, the digital transformation of the world’s economy is a universal challenge that requires innovative, cooperative and multilateral solutions – all the more so in the Middle East and North Africa (MENA) region.
-This report outlines an innovative, interdisciplinary educational path to address the challenges of digital transformation in the European neighbourhood.

 Digital transformation – also referred to synonymously as ‘digitisation’ and ‘digitalisation’ by economists – happens every day.
 Its consequences are long-lasting and dramatic, and whereas liberal European democracies are still searching for adequate policies, the MENA region seems far behind in this endeavour on a global scale.
 This applies to economies and employment, but also to media, civil society and the state, with the latter already challenged by multiple institutional crises, social unrest and regional conflicts.